-Our culture tells us that weight has everything to do with diet and exercise, but your mental health plays a huge role in healthy weight management.
-Chronic stress has been implicated in health issues ranging from adrenal fatigue, autoimmune conditions, and digestive issues – all of which can impact your weight.
+Mental health plays a significant part in healthy weight management and chronic stress in particular has been implicated in health issues ranging from adrenal fatigue, and autoimmune conditions to, digestive issues – all of which can impact your weight.
 Stress alone can actually slow down your metabolism and increase food cravings!
-Typically I start by helping patients adopt some mindfulness tools to jump-start the healing and weight-loss process.
+Start combating stress with mindfulness tools like meditation, deep breathing, and gentle stretching, to start healing and jump-start the weight loss journey.

 Testosterone: When this hormone is too low for men and too high for women, it leads to weight gain.

 Estrogen: Men and women can have estrogen imbalance.
 There are three types of estrogen in your body – estrone (E1), estradiol (E2), and estriol (E3), and you need the proper ratio between each.
 Too much can lead to rapid weight gain.

 Progesterone: This balances the effects of too much estrogen; without it, estrogen can cause more trouble.

 Thyroid: Every cell in your body needs thyroid hormones to function.
 Autoimmune thyroid problems, thyroid resistance, and thyroid conversion problems are all possible thyroid issues.